AlexLGr/SpaceInvaders2021/README.md

-# SpaceInvaders2021
+# Space-Invaders-on-Java
-Repository for IEEE CoG Competition Space Invaders 2021
+This is Space Invaders on Java